 Field Assessments of Sugar Maple Phenological Events

 The timing of seasonal changes in vegetation, including springtime leaf expansion and fall senescence, has important implications for ecosystem processes.
-Long-term field assessments of tree phenology allow us to detect subtle changes in the timing and duration of phenology, which help us better understand how changes in climate are impacting forested ecosystems.
+Long-term field assessments of tree phenology allow us to detect subtle changes in the timing and duration of phenology, which help us, had better understand how changes in climate are affecting forested ecosystems.

 Metrics of fall phenology include visual ratings of percent color and leaf drop, Maple recorded weekly beginning in September on these same trees.
 Additional sugar maple trees were also monitored at a site above the Underhill State Park at an elevation of 670m (2200 feet).
 Percent color is assessed as the proportion of the current leaves exhibiting a color other than green.
 Percent leaf drop is estimated as the proportion of potential leaves missing.
 While these are subjective visual estimates, at important stages, such as full color or full leaf drop, the estimates are most reliable.
 After field data are collected, color estimates are recalculated to represent the proportion of the initial fully foliated crown with color as: